anthonyrozmajzl/anthonyrozmajzl.com/content/post/Almost a Year Later, There's Still No Evidence Suggesting We Can Control The Spread of Covid-19.md

 ![Restaurant Visits Fl vs CA](/images/RestaurantVistsFLvsCA.png)

 We can see that, relative to Floridians, Californians have consistently been doing a better job of avoiding social behaviors that allegedly fuel the spread of covid-19, but with no results to show for it.
-At no point in these charts was there an apparent change in behavior after December 17 indicating that Floridians suddenly started avoiding the behaviors supposedly linked to covid transmission.
+At no point in these charts was there an apparent change in behavior after December 17 indicating that Floridians had suddenly started to avoid the behaviors supposedly linked to covid transmission.

 Additionally, a quick glance at each state's ["social distancing score"](https://www.unacast.com/covid19/social-distancing-scoreboard) indicates, yet again, that Californians have been doing a better job avoiding activities meant to facilitate the spread of covid-19.
 Finally, Google's [covid mobility reports](https://www.google.com/covid19/mobility/) as of February 2, 2021, show that Californians have fewer retail and recreational visits&mdash;restaurants, cafes, shopping centers, theme parks, museums, libraries, and movie theaters&mdash; as well as fewer grocery store and pharmacy visits, which include farmers markets, food warehouses, and speciality food shops.
 Clearly, the whole non-compliance schtick is fraudulent excuse for explaining away undesirable trends.